 Chief Scientific and Technical Advisor for Flight Simulation Systems

-While at NASA Ames Research Center for over 20 years, Dr. Schroeder conducted a variety of piloted flight simulation studies with special emphasis on motion fidelity in the world's largest flight simulator.
+Before Dr. Schroeder joined the FAA, he spent over 20 years, at the NASA Ames Research Center.
+While there, he conducted a variety of piloted flight simulation studies with special emphasis on motion fidelity in the world's largest flight simulator.
 He also developed techniques for improving pilot-vehicle performance in the design of cockpit display dynamics.

 Dr. Schroeder served in the Senior Executive Service as the Aviation Systems Division Chief at NASA Ames where he was responsible for the majority of NASA's research in air traffic management and the piloted simulators at Ames.